On a Microscopic Representation of Space-Time III: Introduction

 or in the more symmetric form

 which simplifies Euclidean geometrical reps and discussions.
-Whereas the general theory necessary for physics mounds at least into the framework of quadratic line Complexe\footnote{Quadratische Complexe}, here we want to mention only the fact that the lines of a Complex of $n$th degree if they are incident with one point (resp. they meet in one point) of $\mathbb{R}^{3}$ constitute a conic surface of $n$th order (\cite{plueckerNG:1868}, \S 2, p.18), and the lines envelop a planar curve of $n$th class.
-So quadratic Complexe constitute a cone of second order in space meeting in one (or each) point as required by \cite{ehlers:1972} which we have associated with 'the photon' (see also \cite{dahm:MRST2}), and we can study associated planar conic sections of second class which we can relate to (quadratic) invariants.
+Whereas the general theory necessary for physics mounds at least into the framework of quadratic line Complexe\footnote{German: Quadratische Complexe}, here we want to mention only the fact that the lines of a Complex of $n$th degree, if they are incident with one point (resp. they meet in one point) of $\mathbb{R}^{3}$, constitute a conic surface of $n$th order (\cite{plueckerNG:1868}, \S 2, p.~18), and the lines envelop a planar curve of $n$th class.

+{\it So quadratic Complexe constitute a ('light') cone of second order in 3-dim space}, meeting in one (or each) point as required by \cite{ehlers:1972} which we have physically associated with 'the photon' (see section~\ref{sec:context} or \cite{dahm:MRST2}).